 4.3.
 The following chart shows the program levels for which institutions are authorized to offer programs without Board of Regents approval.

 4.3.1.
-Institutions unsure whether a proposed program is within their mission may consult the Office of the Commissioner for a determination from the PRC.
+Institutions unsure whether a proposed program is within their mission may consult the Office of the Commissioner for a determination from the ASAC.

 4.3.2.
 Programs determined to be outside an institution’s mission may be approved under the process described in R401-5.